-Antero has one (1) flare at the facility.
-The flare is subject to section 4, emission standards for incinerators.
-The flare has negligible hourly particulate matter emissions.
-Therefore, the facility's flare should demonstrate compliance with this section.
-The facility will demonstrate compliance by maintaining records of the amount of natural gas consumed by the flare and the hours of operation.
+Antero has one (1) flare (FLARE1) at the facility.
+These units are subject to section 4, emission standards for incinerators.
+These units have negligible hourly particulate matter emissions.
+Therefore, these units should demonstrate compliance with this section.
+The facility will demonstrate compliance by maintaining records of the amount of natural gas consumed by these units and the hours of operation.
 The facility will also monitor the flame of the flare and record any malfunctions that may cause no flame to be present during operation.